Management

 User access

-In order for Snowflake users to access Workbench, you must grant access to their user roles.
+Snowflake users can access Workbench after you grant the appropriate application role to their user roles.
 We recommend you grant the application role POSIT_TEAM_USER to most users.

 Snowsight UI